Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

-Meningococcal disease is caused by an aerobic encapsulated diplococcus, Neisseria meningitidis (meningococcus).
+Meningococcal disease is caused by an aerobic encapsulated diplococcus, N. meningitidis (meningococcus).
 Meningococcal serogroups are classified according to the immunologic reactivity of the polysaccharide capsule.
 Almost all invasive meningococcal disease (IMD) is associated with serogroups A, B, C, Y, and W-135.
 Meningococcal serogroups A, B, and C cause the majority of disease worldwide and are responsible for most sporadic cases and outbreaks.
+For further information about Neisseria meningitidis, refer to the Public Health Agency of Canada (PHAC) website.

 Humans are the only reservoir for N. meningitidis.

-Risk factors for the development of IMD include: complement, properdin or factor D deficiencies; functional or anatomic asplenia (including sickle cell disease); certain genetic risk factors; household exposure to an infected person; concurrent respiratory tract infection; recent influenza; household crowding; and active and passive smoking.
-Persons with HIV infection may be at increased risk for meningococcal disease; especially if HIV is congenitally acquired.
+Risk factors for the development of IMD include: complement, properdin or factor D deficiencies; functional or anatomic asplenia, including sickle cell disease; certain genetic risk factors (e.g. polymorphisms in the genes for mannose-binding lectin and tumor necrosis factor); household exposure to an infected person; concurrent respiratory tract infection; recent infection with influenza; household crowding; and active and passive smoking.
+Persons with HIV infection may be at increased risk for meningococcal disease, especially if HIV is congenitally acquired.

-Although disease occurs year-round, there is seasonal variation with the majority of cases occurring in the winter-spring period in temperate climates and in the dry season in tropical climates.
-Most noteworthy is the “meningitis belt” of sub-Saharan Africa where the majority of cases occur from December to June.
-For further information, refer to the Committee to Advise on Tropical Medicine and Travel (CATMAT) website at: About CATMAT
+Although disease occurs year-round, there is seasonal variation, with the majority of cases occurring in the winter and spring period in temperate climates, and in the dry season in tropical climates.
+Most noteworthy is the "meningitis belt" of sub-Saharan Africa where the majority of cases occur from December to June.
+For further information, refer to the Committee to Advise on Tropical Medicine and Travel (CATMAT) website.

 Spectrum of clinical illness

-Invasive meningococcal disease usually presents as an acute febrile illness with rapid onset and features of meningitis or septicemia (meningococcemia), or both, and a characteristic non-blanching petechial or purpuric rash.
-Symptoms of meningococcal meningitis include intense headache, fever, nausea, vomiting, photophobia and stiff neck.
-Meningococcemia is characterized by circulatory collapse, haemorrhagic skin rash and a high fatality rate.
+IMD is characterized by a short incubation period (2 to 10 days, usually 3 to 4 days) and usually presents as an acute febrile illness with rapid onset and features of meningitis or septicemia (meningococcemia), or both, and a characteristic non-blanching petechial or purpuric rash.
+Symptoms of meningitis include intense headache, fever, nausea, vomiting, photophobia and stiff neck.
+Meningococcemia is characterized by circulatory collapse, hemorrhagic skin rash and a high fatality rate.
 Overall mortality is approximately 10%, and 10% to 20% of survivors have long term sequelae which include hearing loss, neurologic disabilities, and digit or limb amputations.

 Monovalent conjugate meningococcal vaccines (Men-C-C)